ABOUT

 HOLLY COOK, VICE-PRESIDENT

 Holly has lived in Roachdale, in the northern part of Putnam County, for 20 years.
-Extremely active in the county’s civic life, she is president of the Roachdale Town Council; secretary of the Roachdale Revitalization Cooperative Alliance, a non-profit dedicated to downtown beautification; a member of the Historic Preservation Society, Delta Theta Tau charitable sorority; and a member of the Roachdale Park Board.
+Extremely active in the county’s civic life, she has served as president of the Roachdale Town Council; secretary of the Roachdale Revitalization Cooperative Alliance, a non-profit dedicated to downtown beautification; a member of the Historic Preservation Society, Delta Theta Tau charitable sorority; and a member of the Roachdale Park Board.

 A Strategic Buyer for Rolls-Royce, in Indianapolis, and a lifelong learner, Holly enjoys hiking and exploring the outdoors.
-Recently, she’s been studying wildflowers, mycology and wild plants – mainly edible and invasive ones.
+As a student of wildflowers, mycology and wild plants – mainly edible and invasive ones – she has been a regular leader of one of Putnam Parks & Pathways’ Monthly Nature Hikes.
 She also is interested in rock and mineral identification in Indiana and other areas of the country.
 International cooking is another in a long list of passions and, when traveling, the local cuisine and culture are as important to her as the sightseeing.

 SARA CAMPFIELD